 3 Great Brake Pads for Street Driving

-“New brakes” can mean a few different things, though generally it means new brake pads as those are the most commonly worn down parts of the braking system.
-Other parts that might need replacement include the rotor (brake disc), which can be damage by worn brake pads; or the calipers, which are often damaged and need to be replaced after serious accidents.
+“New brakes” can mean a few different things, though generally, it means new brakes as those are the most commonly worn down parts of the braking system.
+Other parts that might need a replacement include the rotor (brake disc), which can be damaged by worn brakes; or the calipers, which are often damaged and need to be replaced after serious accidents.

 3 Superior Brake Pads For Street Use

 Raybestos Element3 Enhanced Compound Disc Brake Pads